WoxNetwork/WOX-ICO/README.md

 ## Token Burning

 Every token owner has the possibility to burn any amount of his/her tokens.
+Token burning causes reduction in total token supply too.

 # WOX Crowdsale Explained